Chapter 86.08

 3. A rear setback of 50 percent of the lot depth;

-C. A main building whose front and side elevations have architectural elements such as, but not limited to, windows, doors and columns that are higher than 14 feet or have a cumulative proportion opening-to-solid of greater than 30 percent with each story per facade calculated separately;
+C. A main building whose front and side elevations have architectural elements such as, but not limited to, windows, doors and columns that are higher than 14 feet;

 -.01

-D. A finished first story floor or a finished floor directly above an underground parking garage or basement greater than 30 inches above grade;
+D. For existing dwellings, a finished first-story floor or a finished floor directly above an underground parking garage or basement greater than 30 inches above grade;

 -.01

-E. Landscaping with plant material or water features between the front of the main building and the front property line which is less than 40 percent of said area for lots with a frontage less than 50 feet in width and less than 60 percent for lots with a frontage of 50 feet or greater;
+E. For existing dwellings, landscaping with plant material or water features between the front of the main building and the front property line which is less than 40 percent of said area for lots with a frontage less than 50 feet in width, and less than 60 percent for lots with a frontage of 50 feet or greater;

 -.01